 While it may not seem relevant, social media is an effective digital marketing strategy for a manufacturing company to use to grow its business.
 Consider that social media platforms like LinkedIn provide the lion’s share of leads for B2B companies.
 Twitter enables brands to speak directly to their audience.
 Instagram allows manufacturers to make images work for them and showcase their products in a favorable light.

-What Real Manufacturers and Distributors Have to Say
+What Real Manufacturers Have to Say

 Whether you’re trying out adwords or aiming to increase visibility and conversions with a B2B ecommerce solution, there’s no single approach to marketing your business online.

 Similarly, digital marketing can mean different things to different manufacturers.
 Those that adopted digital marketing have seen varying degrees of success.
 We reached out to manufacturers and asked them about their experience with digital marketing.
 Here is what they had to say.